2011 European Women's U-17 Handball Championship

 The 2011 European Women's U-17 Handball Championship was the tenth edition of the European Women's U-17 Handball Championship.
-It took place in the Czech Republic, in two host cities, Brno and Zlin, from June 23 to July 3.
+It took place in the Czech Republic, in two host cities, Brno and Zlín, from June 23 to July 3.
 Sixteen teams participated on the tournament, including the fifteen qualifying winners and the host nation.
 Denmark was the defending champion and reached the final this time as well, but fell short against Russia by a single goal.

 The tournament also served as the qualification for the forthcoming Youth World Championship.
 Top seven ranked countries have won the right to represent Europe on the event next year, joined by host nation Montenegro.

 Venues

-Two cities have been selected to host the European championship, Brno and Zlin.
+Two cities have been selected to host the European championship, Brno and Zlín.

 Draw

 The draw for the final tournament was held on 8 April 2011 in the EHF headquarters in Vienna, Austria.
 The teams were allocated to four pots of four, with the eight qualifying group winners put in the first two pots, followed by the host country Czech Republic and the second placed teams in the other two pots.